 It’s that time of year.
 The time where, for us chicken keepers, our hens our providing us with an abundance of eggs.
 In fact, we are currently in egg overload around here.
 But what to do with extra eggs?

-So, I have partnered with several homestead bloggers to share this fresh list of ideas for when you don’t know what to do with all of those extra eggs.
+So, I have partnered with several homestead and food bloggers to share this fresh list of ideas for when you don’t know what to do with all of those extra eggs.

 What to do with Extra Eggs